-Immediate, short-term medical care provided by an urgent or immediate care facility for minor but urgent medical conditions that do not pose a significant threat to life or health at the time the services are rendered is covered.
+Short-term medical care provided by an urgent care facility (as defined in Section 14) for minor but urgent medical conditions that do not pose a significant threat to life or health at the time the services are rendered is covered.
 The member must be actually examined by a professional provider.
-Urgent care is not covered out-of-network.
-Urgent care outside Oregon is covered when using the travel network (see section 5.1.2).